268 Test Positive For COVID-19 As Three More Succumb -

 In Mombasa, there are 28 cases, Busia has 18 cases, Kiambu 11, Kajiado 9, Migori 9, Uasin Gishu 8, Machakos 6, Narok 2, Makueni 1 and Murang’a 1.

-Aman further urged netizens not to tire from wearing masks while in public places among other directives since they are the only ways to flatten the curve.
+Aman further urged Kenyans not to tire from wearing masks while in public places among other directives since they are the only ways to flatten the curve.

 “There should be proper wearing of masks in public places, let us not tire of doing this,” he said.

-In matters nutrition, the CAS urged netizens to restrict their intake on sugar, alcohol and fatty foods and rather focus on fruits and vegetables.
+In matters nutrition, the CAS urged Kenyans to restrict their intake on sugar, alcohol and fatty foods and rather focus on fruits and vegetables.

 “Restrict the amount of sugar, salt, alcohol, saturated fats and fattened meats.
 Avoid sugar flavoured drinks,” said Aman.